dimitramuni/GBN-Regime-in-Basketball/README.md

 **An implementation of Gated Bayesian Network for Basketball Team**

 # Abstract :
-In a dynamic sport of professional basketball, a team may encounter several tangible and intangible alteration, regime detection, a widely used in the domain of financial market decision making and medical treatment planning, may assist a team management personnel to gain insight into how a team is changing with passage of time based on historical data.
+In the dynamic sport of professional basketball, a team may encounter several tangible and intangible alterations over a period of time.
+Regime detection, a widely used method in the domain of financial market decision-making and medical treatment planning, may assist a team management personnel to gain insight into how a team is changing with time based on historical data\footnote{The similar study has been conducted by (Bendtsen M., 2017) for the career trajectories of the baseball players. \url{https://link.springer.com/article/10.1007/s10618-017-0510-5}}.
 In this project, we have explored how multiple Bayesian networks could model the dynamics for a certain time frame.
+We have utilised basketball records starting from season 1983-84 to season 2020-21 for the NBA team Chicago Bulls.
+First, we identified the most important parameters to describe a team's performance using SHAP\footnote{SHAP: \textbf{SH}apley \textbf{A}dditive ex\textbf{P}lanation} analysis.
+Next, we identify the regimes based on the Metropolis-Hastings MCMC sampling of the posterior distribution of the dataset.
+After identifying the regimes in the dataset, we hypothesise different regime transition structures and identify the most optimal regime transition structure.
+Lastly, the optimal regime transition structure is used to create a Gated Bayesian network (GBN) and parameterise the GBN using Gaussian processes distribution.
+We discuss the limitations of this approach and our work.
-We have utilised basketball records starting from season 1980-81 to season 2000-21 for two NBA teams, Chicago Bulls and Detroit Pistons.
-Our finding have been visualised along with historical evidence which help provide insight into which parameter may be important for a certain period of team history.
+Our finding has been visualised along with historical evidence, which helps to provide insight into which parameter may be important for a certain period of history and its possible application for the team officials. \\ \\

-**Keywords** : probabilistic modeling; basketball analytics; gated Bayesian network; regime based analysis

-* This project is based on 732A64 Master's Thesis course at Linköping University during HT1 and HT2 2021.
+\textbf{Keywords:} probabilistic modelling, SHAP analysis, Shapley Values, Bayesian network, directed acyclic graphs, basketball analytics, gated Bayesian network, regime-based analysis, gaussian processes optimisation, hill climbing, NBA, Chicago Bulls

 # Data :